Aanand98/Image-segmentation-using-rg-chromaticity-and-Guassian-Filters-/README.md

 # Image-segmentation-using-rg-chromaticity-and-Guassian-Filters

-# NOTE: 3 of the travel days were used for this assignment.

 # Installations

 For libraries and their corresponding versions used in this code, please pip install requirements.txt using the following code: